vtqveant/vtqveant/README.md

   * Montagovian Generative Lexicon.
 (NLU Seminar, Peter the Great St. Petersburg Polytechnical University, Dec 24, 2015)
   * Attention Models for Chatbot Technology.
 Data Natives 2017, Berlin, Nov 16, 2017

+### Fun Facts

+  * In high school, I once accidentally brought a computer virus  on a diskette to our computer class, but managed to delete it manually from all computers by editing affected files in a hex editor.
+  * I am the inventor of the saying `Peace, friendship, bubble gum', which is in fact a modified slogan of the 12th World Festival of Youth and Students, held in 1985 in Moscow.
+No one believes, though.

 <!--